 Remember the grey areas in the beamforming installation where pickup coverage could be limited?
 This diagram shows the coverage (blue bubbles) provided by Nureva audio conferencing systems.
 Their patent-pending Microphone Mist™ technology fills the room with thousands of virtual microphones.
 That means Nureva audio systems deliver true full-room coverage, so on-site team members can move and meet how they want to.
 And remote team members can hear presenters without podium or lapel mics.
 It’s a game-changing approach to meeting room microphones.

-And, thanks to its advanced system processing capability (15,000 MIPS), Nureva audio focuses on people’s voices but leaves some ambient sounds, so remote participants feel like they’re right there in the room with the team.
+And, thanks to its advanced system processing capability, Nureva audio focuses on people’s voices but leaves some ambient sounds, so remote participants feel like they’re right there in the room with the team.
 That cuts frustrations and enables better collaboration and more productive meetings.